mklabs/jquery-startr/README.markdown

 This starter kit aims to provide you a basic and robust structure to follow when starting a new JavaScript application, an application that makes uses of jQuery, not an application on top of jQuery.
 It includes a comprehensive list of tools that often come in handy when building a large application.
 This starter kit aims to piece them together to provide you a quick and solid way to get things up.
 JavaScript is not the only concern in modern front-end development, as such this starter kit also include the awesome html5boilerplate project which is based upon.

-## Quick Sart
+## Get Sarted

 1. Clone the repository
-2. Init and update submodules to grab all required dependencies
 3. Develop your project in `public/`
-4. Run `util/build.sh` which will create and an optimised build of your app in `dist/`.
+4. cd to the `build/` folder, then run `ant build` (or just `ant`) which will create and an optimized build of your app in  `publish/`. (run `ant minify` if you want further html compression)

-For non github user, you could download this prepackaged build of jQuery Startr.
+For non github user, you could download [this](https://github.com/mklabs/jquery-startr/zipball/master) prepackaged build of jQuery Startr.

-For non UNIX users, an ant build script is also provided so that you can still run build process from a Java environment (and integrated in an IDE like Eclipse).
+## Overview

+* The file `public/js/app/init.js` is the starting point for your development.
+You can write code in this file, use it to express dependencies on other files, or both.
+Though, this file should be used only for bootstrapping code.
+* The `src/index.html` file loads the file located at `src/js/app/init.js`, which in turn asynchronously loads `src/js/libs/jquery.js` and  `src/js/libs/sammy.js`.
+Sammy is registered as an ASM module, jQuery is registered as is internally by requirejs.
+* The file `build/build.xml` (coming from h5b) is slightly modified to deal with RequireJS (by using ) optimization tool that reads the build file at `build/config/build.js`, which contains instructions to RequireJS on how to build the files for production.
+RequireJS creates a single file that includes jQuery, Sammy, your application's code, and all associated dependencies as specified within your application's code.

 ## Major Components